-Music is a broad-based academic discipline with foundational coursework in theory and performance.
+Music is a broad-base academic discipline with foundational coursework in theory and performance.
 By providing a theoretical understanding of the development and creation of music, along with requisite technical proficiency, it is expected that these skills will be used to demonstrate musical sensitivity and creativity as a soloist or in the context of a musical ensemble.
 To further foster these skills, optional courses in the areas of piano and music history should also be taken.
-The degree requires four semesters of theory, four semesters of applied music (lessons), and four semesters of musical ensemble to provide the skills necessary for transferring to a 4-year institution to pursue a degree in music, including composition, performance, and/or music education.
+The degree requires four semesters of theory, four semesters of applied music (lessons), and four semester of musical ensemble to provide the skills necessary for transferring to a 4-year institution to pursue a degree in music, including composition, performance, and/or music education.

 AA-T/AS-T degrees are designed to facilitate transfer to four-year institutions.
 Mt.
 San Antonio College ranks in the Top 10 in transferring students to UC, CSU, and private universities.
 Please visit Counseling Services for information on how to transfer, workshops, activities, events, and advising.